How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 - Bhatt DL, et al. Cardiovascular Risk Reduction with Icosapent Ethyl (REDUCE-IT).
 NEJM.
 2019;380(1):11-22.
 PMID: 30415628

 - USPSTF.
-Statin Use for the Primary Prevention of Cardiovascular Events in Adults.
+Statin Use for the Primary Prevention of Cardiovascular Events.
 JAMA.
 2022;328(8):746-753.
 PMID: 35997723